krisztianb/typedoc-umlclass/README.md

 ## Installation

-The plugin can then be installed using [npm](https://www.npmjs.com/package/typedoc-umlclass):
+This plugin should be installed as a dev dependency using [npm](https://www.npmjs.com/package/typedoc-umlclass):

 ```sh
 $ npm install --save-dev typedoc-umlclass